carol-xu4/mortality/README.md

 # notes :o
-- NBER files refer to the same code book, different variables?
+- NBER files refer to the same code book, unclear what was changed from original NVSS data??
 - 2021 link does not work
+- ICD-10 codes

 ## Columns (CDC/NCHS codebook)
 ### Demographics: